raeleus/skin-composer/README.md

 ### Skin Composer ###

 * Use Skin Composer to create skins for scene2d.ui
-* Version 18
+* Version 19

 ### Changes ###

-* Added FreeType font option.
-Users can generate their own fonts or build their fonts in the editor.
-* Added option to export custom classes before or after the standard UI classes are defined.
+* Fixed locale error causing crash bug in the FreeType dialog.

 ### Contact ###